scottlamb/moonfire-nvr/guide/schema.md

 `new-moonfire-nvr`; if you are installing from source, you may find it as `target/release/moonfire-nvr`).

-   $ sudo -u moonfire-nvr RUST_LOG=info new-moonfire-nvr --upgrade
+   $ sudo -u moonfire-nvr new-moonfire-nvr --upgrade

 Then run the system in read-only mode to verify correct operation: